pranav007082/js-basic/README.md

 # js-basic
-A code repo for js basics
+A code repo for js